-While all insurance companies have their own conditions written into their car insurance policies, these conditions are usually similar in nature.
-They require you to cooperate with them in the investigation of an accident.
+While all insurance companies have their own conditions written into their car insurance policies, they all require you to cooperate with them in the investigation of an accident.

 Typical language contained in a Cooperation Clause looks like this:

 Violation of the Cooperation Clause in Your Policy: You’re under a contractual duty to report the accident to your insurance company.
-By failing to do so, you’re in violation of the terms of the policy.
+If you don’t, you’re in violation of the terms of the policy.

-Delayed Threshold Injury Symptoms: At the time of the accident, the other driver or passengers may have said they were uninjured.
-However, because the onset of symptoms can take hours, or even days to appear, the injuries appeared sometime after the accident.
+Delayed Threshold Injury Symptoms: At the time of the accident, the other driver or passengers may have said they were fine.
+But sometimes injury symptoms don’t appear until hours, or even days after the crash.

 Michigan Threshold Injury Exception: The injury sustained by the other driver or their passengers may fall under the category of a threshold injury.

-No Insurance: The other driver may have been uninsured or under-insured at the time of the accident and didn’t want you to know.
-This can be especially true if the police were summoned to the scene.
+No Insurance: The other driver may have been uninsured or underinsured at the time of the accident and didn’t want you to know.
+This can be especially true if the police were called to the scene.

 Fraud: Unfortunately, there are some people who purposely involve themselves in accidents to “cash-in” by later filing fraudulent personal injury claims.
-Your insurance company needs time to investigate the accident in an effort to ferret out those fraudulent claims.
+Your insurance company needs time to investigate the accident in an effort to expose those fraudulent claims.

 Yes.
 By failing to report the accident to your insurance company you may give the other driver or their attorney an advantage.
 This is especially important if the other driver sustained a threshold injury exempting the driver from the no-fault requirement.

-If you failed to report the accident to your insurance company promptly after it occurred, they won’t have any idea of what’s going on when suddenly you receive a letter from the other driver’s attorney threatening a lawsuit.
+If you failed to report the accident to your insurance company, they won’t have any idea of what’s going on when suddenly they’re contacted by other driver’s attorney threatening a lawsuit.

-Molly was on her way to work one morning, heading southbound on I-75 outside Detroit.
+Molly was on her way to work one morning, heading southbound on I-75 .
 She intended to take exit 4 to downtown Detroit.
-To do so, Molly pulled into the right hand turn lane.
+Molly pulled into the turn lane.
 She waited patiently for traffic to clear so she could safely exit the highway.